contao/contao/core-bundle/README.md

         - { path: ^/, roles: [PUBLIC_ACCESS] }
 ```

-The Contao core-bundle as well as the installation-bundle are now installed and activated.
-Use the Contao install tool
+The Contao core-bundle is now installed and activated.
+Use the `contao:migrate` command to upgrade the database and the
-to complete the installation by opening the `/contao/install` route in your browser.
+`contao:user:create` command to create your first back end user.

 ## License